a-eski/ttyio/README.md

 ## Code Definitions

-The API for ttyterm contains some abbreviations which are fairly common.

-Some of these are obvious, but put here just in case they aren't!
+ttyio contains some shorthands/abbreviations in code and in the API:

 * scr: screen
 * clr: clear